styladev/magentoStylaConnect/README.md

 * Magento 1.7 or later, for our Magento 2 plugin check this https://github.com/styladev/magentoStylaConnect
 * Magento REST API activated to share product information http://devdocs.magento.com/guides/m1x/api/rest/introduction.html

 Styla Connect is a module to connect your Magento Store with [Styla](http://www.styla.com/).
-The first diagram on [this page](https://styladocs.atlassian.net/wiki/spaces/CO/pages/9961481/Technical+Integration) should provide you an overview of what the plugin does and how it exchanges data with Styla.
+This cartridge connects your Salesforce with [Styla](http://www.styla.com/) by embedding Styla content on a specific path.
+[This documentation page](https://docs.styla.com/) should provide you an overview of how Styla works in general.

 * [Installation](doc/installation.md)
 * [Configuration](doc/configuration.md)